 - Average high temperature: 33 degrees Fahrenheit (0 degrees Celsius)

 - Average low temperature: 17 degrees Fahrenheit (-8 degrees Celsius)

-Windspeeds range from five to 21 miles per hour, on average, throughout the month, making it feel up to 10 degrees cooler outdoors than it is.
+Wind speeds range from five to 21 miles per hour, on average, throughout the month, making it feel up to 10 degrees cooler than it really is outdoors.
 This, combined with only three hours of sunshine per day, makes the weather particularly dreary and bitter during this month, but with the right clothing and travel itinerary, you're sure to find a way to stay warm in style this February.

 What to Pack

 The weather in February can get downright cold, so you should pack layers of clothing ranging from thermal undershirts to thick outer sweaters and heavy winter coats.
-You'll also want to bring snow-appropriate footwear and outwear as well as gloves and a warm hat if you plan on traveling outside.
+Don't forget to pack a warm winter hat as well.
+You'll also want to bring snow-appropriate footwear and outwear as well as gloves and a scarf if you plan on traveling outside.
 During your visit, you can check out some of the many shopping malls for additional apparel, including comfortable boots if you plan to walk a lot.

 February Events in Chicago